nens/threedi-docs/STYLE_GUIDE.md

 Style guide
 -----------
+- Use British English
+- If you make screenshots, make sure there are no real user names and real projects in the screenshots.
+Create them using a demo account or blur them.
 - Headings use sentence case, i.e. starting with a capital letter, but other words not capitalized
 - The following names are used for our user interfaces:
   - 3Di Live Site